Nsidave/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script that prints a number with two decimal place Script that converts a number from base 10 to base 16 Script that encodes and decodes
+Script that prints every other line from the input, starting with the first line